 Smoking is not permitted inside any buildings or in outside common use areas such as parking garages and building entrances and exits.
+Smokeless tobacco use is not permitted inside any buildings or in outside common areas.

-Smoking is permitted only in the following areas:
+Smoking is permitted only in the following green areas: